 Interviews are conducted with authors of children's books or with a "educational specialists/expert" whose occupations, interest and experiences bring credibility or a better understanding to a particular literature selection.

-Below are pdf files with information about the ASK Process, About Dr. Raymond Kettel with his conception of the ASK Program and a packet of the ASK Rubric with journaling ideas and worksheets to use with the ASK process.
+Below are pdf files with information about the ASK Process, About Dr. Raymond Kettel with his conception of the ASK Program.
 There is also a YouTube video explaining what the ASK Program is about with Dr. Raymond Kettel.

-Since the launching of the new website for CAPspace and TWICE the lesson plans for the ASK programs will no longer be here since the new site will have them under the Event Title in the resources section effective with the February 2018 ASK Events.
+Since the launching of the new website for CAPspace and TWICE the lesson plans for the ASK programs will no longer be here since the new site will have them under the Event Title in the resources section for all ASK Events.